melsman/mlkit/about.md

 which is sponsored by the Danish Research Council for Natural Sciences.
-People whom we wish to thank for contributing with bug reports include, but are not limited to (in alphabetical order) Johnny Andersen, Ken Friis Larsen, Daniel Wang, and Stephen Weeks.
+People whom we wish to thank for contributing with bug reports include, but are not limited to (in alphabetical order) Johnny Andersen, Troels Henriksen, Ken Friis Larsen, Daniel Wang, and Stephen Weeks.

 ### Other Standard ML Implementations